-Figure 2: 2-slot wheel plate for rear seat height adjustment (view from inner side of product, drive wheel removed)
+Figure 2: 2-slot wheel plate for rear seat height adjustment (view from inner side of product)

-In order to adjust the seat height at the rear, first remove the drive wheels via the quick release axles (see Chapter 21.1), so that you have direct access to the wheel plates.
+In order to adjust the seat height at the rear, first remove the drive wheels via the quick release axles (see chapter 21.1), so that you have direct access to the wheel plates.
 Now, there are the following options.